 Obviously, the main sign of amenorrhea is the absense of 3 or more menstrual periods or never having the periods till the age of 15.
 However patients experiencing amenorrhea may have following symptoms along with it too:

-It’s important to consult the doctor if you’re experiencing any abnormal symptoms, specially if you’ve missed around 3 periods in a row or haven’t started menstrual bleeding by the age 15.
+It’s important to consult the doctor if you’re experiencing any abnormal symptoms.
+Go to the hospital specially if you’ve missed around 3 periods in a row or haven’t started menstrual bleeding by the age 15.
 The doctor would evaluate you and possibly run few tests.
 Most issues are easy to be fixed when diagnosed early.

 There are various causes, signs and symptoms and management plans for these conditions which need to be discussed in a separate article.